wamp-proto/wamp-proto/spec/README.md

 When a single event matches more than one of a *Subscribers* subscriptions, the event will be delivered for each subscription.
 The *Subscriber* can detect the delivery of that same event on multiple subscriptions via `EVENT.PUBLISHED.Publication`, which will be identical.

 Since each *Subscribers* subscription "stands on it's own", there is no *set semantics* implied by pattern-based subscriptions.
 E.g. a *Subscriber* cannot subscribe to a broad pattern, and then unsubscribe from a subset of that broad pattern to form a more complex subscription.
 Each subscription is separate.

+If a subscription was established with a pattern-based matching policy, a *Broker* MUST supply the original `PUBLISH.Topic` as provided by the *Publisher* in `EVENT.Details.topic` to the *Subscribers*.

 ### Partitioned Subscriptions & Publications